Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 My marriage took place outside the Philippines.
 What do I need to do?

 File a Report of Marriage at the relevant Philippine Embassy or Consulate, then request a PSA-authenticated copy after the report has been registered.
-The PSA-issued document is what the BI expects at filing.
+The PSA-issued document is what the BI expects at application.
 Plan around six months from Report of Marriage to PSA copy availability.

 Can I travel internationally while my application is being processed?